The Whole Truth (TV series)

-The Whole Truth is an American legal drama series that ran on ABC from September 22, 2010, to December 1, 2010.
+The Whole Truth is an American legal drama television series that ran on ABC from September 22, 2010, to December 1, 2010.
 Episodes aired on Wednesdays at 10:00 pm ET/9:00 pm CT.
 The show, which starred Rob Morrow and Maura Tierney, chronicled legal cases from the points of view of both the prosecution and the defense; it was set in New York City and shot in Los Angeles.

 ABC canceled The Whole Truth, in October after four episodes had aired.
 Initially it planned to air the remaining episodes.
 Two months later, the network pulled the show from its schedule with seven episodes unaired.
-The unaired episodes later aired on the Nine Network in Australia and in the Netherlands on NET 5 in 2012.
+The unaired episodes later aired on the Nine Network in Australia and in the Netherlands on NET 5 in 2012 and in Brazil on SBT.